Muhammad Ali

-Born and raised in Louisville, Kentucky, he began training as an amateur boxer at age 12.
+Born in Louisville, Kentucky, he began training as an amateur boxer at age 12.
 At 18, he won a gold medal in the light heavyweight division at the 1960 Summer Olympics and turned professional later that year.
-He became a Muslim after 1961.
+He joined the Nation of Islam in the early 1960s, but later disavowed it in the mid-1970s.
 He won the world heavyweight championship, defeating Sonny Liston in a major upset on February 25, 1964, at age 22.
 During that year, he denounced his birth name as a "slave name" and formally changed his name to Muhammad Ali.
-In 1966, Ali refused to be drafted into the military owing to his religious beliefs and ethical opposition to the Vietnam War and was found guilty of draft evasion and stripped of his boxing titles.
+In 1967, Ali refused to be drafted into the military, owing to his religious beliefs and ethical opposition to the Vietnam War, and was found guilty of draft evasion and stripped of his boxing titles.
 He stayed out of prison while appealing the decision to the Supreme Court, where his conviction was overturned in 1971.
 He did not fight for nearly four years and lost a period of peak performance as an athlete.
-Ali's actions as a conscientious objector to the Vietnam War made him an icon for the larger counterculture of the 1960s generation, and he was a very high-profile figure of racial pride for African Americans during the civil rights movement and throughout his career.
-As a Muslim, Ali was initially affiliated with Elijah Muhammad's Nation of Islam (NOI).
-He later disavowed the NOI, adhering to Sunni Islam.
+Ali's actions as a conscientious objector to the Vietnam War made him an icon for the larger counterculture of the 1960s generation, and he became a prominent, high-profile figure of racial pride for African Americans during the civil rights movement and throughout his career.